ZERO FEES!BEST PRICES GUARANTEED!LOCAL SINCE 2004

 Are there any childcare services in Sayulita?

 Yes, there are many childcare options in Sayulita.
 If you need a babysitter for the night so you can go out for a romantic dinner, or if you want to have your child attend fun day camps, turtle releases, art classes and more.
-Sayulita also has a community park for children, located in a fenced off section of the baseball field that is open daily.
+Sayulita also has a community park for children, located inside the baseball field that is open daily.

 Can I travel with my dog or cat to Sayulita?

 Your dog or cat is welcome in Mexico, those are the only animals considered mascotas (pets) at this time.
 You must provide proper documentation from your veterinarian, stating that your pet is in good health and has had the proper immunizations.
 You can find requirements here.
 Your pet and papers will be inspected at the airport or border.
-To return to the US with your dog, read further information here.
+To return to your country with your dog, be sure to check with your airline and customs regulations of your country.

 Are there other things to do in Sayulita besides surfing?